 Subd.
 4. Mental health services.
-"Mental health services" means psychotherapy, behavioral health care, spiritual counseling, hypnosis when not for entertainment, and the professional assessment, treatment, or counseling of another person for a cognitive, behavioral, emotional, social, or mental condition, symptom, or dysfunction, including intrapersonal or interpersonal dysfunctions.
-The term does not include pastoral services provided by members of the clergy to members of a religious congregation in the context of performing and fulfilling the salaried duties and obligations required of a member of the clergy by that religious congregation or services provided by Christian Scientist practitioners.
+"Mental health services" means psychotherapy and the professional assessment, treatment, or counseling of another person for a cognitive, behavioral, emotional, social, or mental condition, symptom, or dysfunction, including intrapersonal or interpersonal dysfunctions.
+The term does not include pastoral services provided by members of the clergy to members of a religious congregation in the context of performing and fulfilling the salaried duties and obligations required of a member of the clergy by that religious congregation.

 Subd.
 5. Mental health client or client.
 "Mental health client" or "client" means a person who receives or pays for the services of a mental health practitioner.

 Subd.
 6. Repealed, 1996 c 305 art 1 s 38